golovdinov/canvas-scratch/README.md

 Demo
 ---------
+You can faced with Cross-Origin issue while running a demo on your local machine.
-To run a demo on your local machine, you need to use a web server.
+So you have to run a demo on any web server.

-For example, you can use simple [Node.js HTTP Server](https://www.npmjs.com/package/http-server)
+For example, you can run simple [Node.js HTTP Server](https://www.npmjs.com/package/http-server)

+    npm install http-server -g

+    http-server